FiratCanDalgic/EDA_Project/README.md

+Harika!
+GitHub projen için kopyalayıp doğrudan kullanabileceğin profesyonel Markdown formatındaki metin aşağıdadır:

+Markdown

 # 📊 Exploratory Data Analysis (EDA) Project: Sales & Revenue Analysis

-Bu proje, bir işletmenin satış verilerini analiz ederek gelir (revenue) trendlerini, kategori bazlı performansları ve zaman serisi değişimlerini incelemek amacıyla geliştirilmiştir.
-Veri temizleme sürecinden interaktif görselleştirmeye kadar uçtan uca bir analiz sürecini kapsar.
+This project was developed to analyze a business's sales data to examine revenue trends, category-based performances, and time-series changes.
+It covers an end-to-end analysis process from data cleaning to interactive visualization.

+---

-## 🚀 Proje Özeti
+## 🚀 Project Summary
-Bu çalışmada, satış verileri üzerinde şu analizler gerçekleştirilmiştir:
-- **Zaman Serisi Analizi:** Günlük ve aylık gelir trendlerinin incelenmesi.
-- **Kategorik Analiz:** Hangi ürün kategorisinin daha fazla gelir getirdiğinin tespiti.
-- **Görselleştirme:** Matplotlib, Seaborn ve Plotly kütüphaneleri kullanılarak statik ve interaktif grafiklerin oluşturulması.
+The following analyses were performed on the sales data in this study:
+- **Time Series Analysis:** Examination of daily and monthly revenue trends.
+- **Categorical Analysis:** Identification of which product categories generate the most revenue.
+- **Visualization:** Creation of static and interactive charts using Matplotlib, Seaborn, and Plotly libraries.

-## 🛠️ Kullanılan Teknolojiler ve Kütüphaneler
+## 🛠️ Technologies and Libraries Used
-Proje Python ekosistemi kullanılarak geliştirilmiştir:
+The project was developed using the Python ecosystem:
-- **Pandas:** Veri manipülasyonu ve analizi.
+- **Pandas:** Data manipulation and analysis.
-- **Matplotlib & Seaborn:** Statik grafikler ve trend analizleri.
+- **Matplotlib & Seaborn:** Static plots and trend analyses.
-- **Plotly Express:** İnteraktif zaman serisi grafikleri.
+- **Plotly Express:** Interactive time-series charts.
-- **Jupyter Notebook:** Adım adım analiz ve raporlama.
+- **Jupyter Notebook:** Step-by-step analysis and reporting.

-## 📈 Öne Çıkan Görseller
+## 📈 Featured Visualizations
-Proje içerisinde aşağıdaki grafik türleri yer almaktadır:
-- Günlük Toplam Gelir Çizgi Grafiği (Line Plot)
-- Kategorilere Göre Gelir Dağılımı (Bar Plot)
-- Aylık Gelir Değişimleri (Subplots)
+The project includes the following types of charts:
+- **Daily Total Revenue:** Line plots for tracking growth over time.
+- **Category Performance:** Bar plots for revenue distribution.
+- **Monthly Trends:** Subplots comparing different time scales.